 So, should you use digital PR for link building?

-Outreach is essential to generate back links the right way – from digital PR, for instance from linked mentions of your brand name in opinion pieces and news associated with your company.
-This is not the aforementioned ‘guest blogging’; this is traditional PR with the happy by-product of authoritative links from editorial sites.
+Outreach is essential to generate backlinks from linked mentions of your brand name in opinion pieces and news associated with your company.
+That’s not ‘guest blogging’; this is traditional PR with the happy by-product of authoritative links from editorial sites.

 Other than link building, there are three other main reasons you should use digital PR to support SEO: